carla-simulator/carla/Docs/adv_traffic_manager.md

 __3. How are vehicles moved?__ Once the TM has calculated the next command for every vehicle, it is only a matter of applying these.
 All the commands are gathered by the [Command array](#command-array), and sent to the CARLA server in a batch so that they are applied in the same frame.

 ### ALSM

+ALSM stands for __Agent Lifecycle and State Management__.
+First step in the logic cycle.
+Provides context over the current state of the simulation.

+*   Scans the world to keep track of all the vehicles in it, their position and velocity.
+For vehicles with physics enabled, the velocity is retrieve by [Vehicle.get_velocity()](#python_api.md#carla.Vehicle).
+For vehicles with physics disabled, the velocity is computed using the history of position updates over time.
+*   Stores the position, velocity and additional information (is this vehicle under the influence of a traffic light?
+What is its current state?) of every vehicle in the [Simulation State](#simulation-state) module.
+*   Updates the list of registered vehicles stored by [Vehicle Registry](#vehicle-registry).
+*   Removes/Adds entries in the [Control Loop](#control-loop) and [PBVT](#pbvt) modules to match the list of registered vehicles.

+__Related .cpp files:__ `TBD`.

 ### Command array

-receives actuation signals, such as throttle, brake, steer, from the Motion Planner stage and sends these to the simulator in batches to control every vehicles' movement.
-Using the __apply_batch()__ method in [carla.Client](../python_api/#carla.Client) and different [carla.VehicleControl](../python_api/#carla.VehicleControl) for the registered vehicles.
+Last step in the TM logic cycle.
+Receives commands for all the registered vehicles and applies these.

+*   Receives a series of [carla.VehicleControl](#python_api.md#carla.VehicleControl) from the [Motion Planner Stage](#motion-planner-stage).
+*   Constructs a batch for all the commands to be applied during the same frame.
+*   Sends the batch to the CARLA server.
+Either __apply_batch()__ or __apply_batch_synch()__ in [carla.Client](../python_api/#carla.Client) will be called, depending if the simulation is runnin in asynchronous or synchronous mode, respectively.

-* __Related .cpp files:__ `BatchControlStage.cpp`.
+__Related .cpp files:__ `BatchControlStage.cpp`.

 ### Control loop

+Regulates the process of calculating the next command for all the registered vehicles, so that these are done in synchrony.

+*   Receives from the [Vehicle Registry](#vehicle-registry) an array of the vehicles registered to the TM.
+*   Loops over said array, performing calculations per vehicle separatedly.
+*   These calculations are divided in a series of [Stages](#stages).
+*   Synchronization barriers are created between stages so that consistency is guaranteed.
+Calculations for all vehicles must finish before any of them moves to the next stage, ensuring that all vehicles are updated in the same frame.

+__Related .cpp files:__ `TBD`.

 ### In Memory map

-In order to increase computational efficiency during the Localization stage, the map is discretized and cached as a grid of waypoints.
-These are included in a specific data structure designed to hold more information, such as links between them.
-The grids allow to easily connect the map, each of them representing sections of a road or a whole junction, by also having an ID that is used to quickly identify vehicles in nearby areas.
+Helper module contained by the [PBVT](#pbvt) and used during the [Localization Stage](#localization-stage).

+*   Discretizes the map into a grid of waypoints.
+*   Includes these waypoints in a specific data structure with more information to connect the waypoints and identify roads, junctions...
+*   Identifies these structures with an ID that is used to quickly spot vehicles in nearby areas.

 * __Related .cpp files:__ `InMemoryMap.cpp` and `SimpleWaypoint.cpp`.

-### Path buffers & vehicle tracking
+### PBVT

+PBVT stands for __Path Buffer and Vehicle Tracking__.
+This data structure contains the expected path for every vehicle so that it can be easily accessible during the [Control Loop](#control-loop).

+*   Contains a map of deque objects with an entry per vehicle.
+*   For each vehicle, contains a set of waypoints describing its current location and near-future path.
+*   Contains the [In Memory map](#in-memory-map) that will be used by the [Localization Stage](#localization-stage) to relate every vehicle to the nearest waypoint, and possible overlapping paths.

 ### PID controller

+Helper module that performs calculations during the [Motion Planner Stage](#motion-planner-stage).

-the TM module uses a PID controller to regulate throttle, brake and steering according to a target value.
-The way this adjustment is made depends on the specific parametrization of the controller, which can be modified if the desired behaviour is different.
+*   Using the information gathered by the [Motion Planner Stage](#motion-planner-stage), estimates the throttle, brake and steering input needed to reach a target value.
+*   The adjustment is made depending on the specific parameterization of the controller, which can be modified if desired.
 Read more about [PID compensation](https://commons.wikimedia.org/wiki/File:PID_Compensation_Animated.gif) to learn how to do it.

-* __Related .cpp files:__ `PIDController.cpp`.
+__Related .cpp files:__ `PIDController.cpp`.

 ### Simulation state

+Stores information about the vehicles in the world so that it can be easily accessible during all the process.

+*   Receives the current state of all vehicles in the world from the [ALSM](#ALSM).
+Their position, velocity and some additional information (such as traffic light influence and state).
+It also stores some additional information such as whereas these vehicles are under the inffluence of a traffic light and what is the current state of said traffic light.
+*   Stores in cache all the information so that no additional calls to the server are needed during the [Control Loop](#control-loop).

+__Related .cpp files:__ `TBD`.

 ### Stages

 ##### Localization stage

-The TM stores a list of waypoints ahead for each vehicle to follow.
-The list of waypoints is updated each iteration, changing according to the decisions taken during the stage, such as lane changes, to modify the vehicle's trajectory.
-The amount of waypoints stored depends on the vehicle's speed, being greater the faster it goes.
-This stage contains a __spatial hashing__ which saves the position for every car __registered to the Traffic Manager in a world grid__.
-This is a way to roughly predict possible collisions and create a list of overlapping actors for every vehicle that will be later used by the next stage.
+First stage in the [Control Loop](#control-loop).
+Defines a near-future path for registered vehicles.

+*   Obtains the position and velocity of all the vehicles from [Simulation State](#simulation-state).
+*   Using the [In Memory map](#in-memory-map), relates every vehicle with a list of waypoints that describes its current location and near-future path, according to its trajectory.
+The faster the vehicle goes, the larger said list will be.
+*   The path is updated according to planning decisions such as lan changes, speed limit, distance to leading vehicle parameterization, etc.
+*   The [PBVT](#pbvt) module stores the path for all the vehicles.
+*   These paths are compared with each other, in order to estimate possible collision situations.
+Results are passed to the following stage: [Colllision Stage](#collision-stage).

-* __Related .cpp files:__ `LocalizationStage.cpp` and `LocalizationUtils.cpp`.
+__Related .cpp files:__ `LocalizationStage.cpp` and `LocalizationUtils.cpp`.

 ##### Collision Stage

-Checks possible collisions for every vehicle.
-For each pairs of overlapping actors in the list stored by the Localization stage, it extends a __geodesic boundary__.
-These are extended bounding boxes that represent the vehicle along its trajectory.
-This stage determines which vehicle has priority and communicates the result to the __Motion Planner stage__.
+Second stage in the [Control Loop](#control-loop).
+Triggers collision hazards.

+*   Receives a list of pairs of vehicles with possible overlapping paths from the [Localization Stage](#localization-stage).
+*   For every pair, extends bounding boxes along the path ahead (geodesic boundaries), to check if they actually overlap and the risk of collision is real.
+*   Hazards for all the possible collisions will be sent to the [Motion Planner Stage](#motion-planner-stage) to modify the path accordingly.

-* __Related .cpp files:__ `CollisionStage.cpp`.
+__Related .cpp files:__ `CollisionStage.cpp`.

 ##### Traffic Light Stage

-Manages some general traffic regulations, mainly priority at junctions.
-A __traffic hazard__ is set to true whenever a yellow or red traffic light is detected.
-Non-signalized junctions are managed with a priority system.
-When approaching to these, a __geodesic boundary__ is extended through the intersection along the intended trajectory.
-The vehicle will wait for the junction to be free if another vehicle is detected inside of the geodesic boundary.
+Third stage in the [Control Loop](#control-loop).
+Triggers hazards to follow traffic regulations such as traffic lights and priority at junctions.

+*   If the vehicle is under the influence of a yellow or red traffic light, sets a traffic hazard.
+*   If the vehicle is in a non-signalized junction, a bounding box is extended along its path.
+Vehicles with overlapping paths follow a FIFO order to move, and waits are set to a fixed time.

-* __Related .cpp files:__ `TrafficLightStage.cpp`.
+__Related .cpp files:__ `TrafficLightStage.cpp`.

 ##### Motion Planner Stage

-Aggregates all the information from the previous stages and makes decisions on how to move the vehicles.
-It is asisted by a PID controller to adjust the resulting behaviour.
-After computing all the commands needed for every vehicle, these are sent to the final stage.
-For example, when facing a __traffic hazard__, this stage will compute the brake needed for said vehicle and communicates it to the Apply Control stage.
+Fourth and last stage in the [Control Loop](#control-loop).
+Generates the CARLA command that will be applied to the vehicle.

+*   Gathers all the information so far: position and velocity of the vehicles ([Simulation State](#simulation-state)), their path ([PBVT](#pbvt)), hazards ([Collision Stage](#collision-stage) and [Traffic Light State](#traffic-light-state)).
+*   Makes high-level decisins about how should the vehicle move, for example computing the brake needed to prevent a collision hazard.
+A [PID controller](#pid-controller) is used to estimate behaviors according to target values.
+*   Translates the desired movement to a [carla.VehicleControl](#python_api.md#carla.VehicleControl) that can be applied to the vehicle.
+*   Sends the resulting CARLA commands to the [Command Array](#command-array).

-* __Related .cpp files:__ `MotionPlannerStage.cpp`.
+__Related .cpp files:__ `MotionPlannerStage.cpp`.

 ### Vehicle registry

+Keeps track of all the vehicles in the simulation.

+*   The [ALSM](#alsm) scans the world and passes an updated list of existing vehicles.
+*   Vehicles registered to the TM are stored in an array that will be iterated on during the [Control Loop](#control-loop).

+__Related .cpp files:__ `MotionPlannerStage.cpp`.

 ---
 ## Using the Traffic Manager